jeffdupont/bootstrap-data-table/README.md

 + **filter**: {}
 [Optional] Tells the system what fields are to be filtered on and with what values to filter with.
 It's basically a key/value store where the key maps to the column field of the resultset.

++ **buttons**: []
+[Optional] Array of jQuery buttons that will append themselves to the toolbar.
+NOTE: If you attach the click event to the button directly, the event only seems to fire before the table is rerendered.
+It's suggested to bind the events outside the array.

 + **totalRows**: 0
 [Optional] Tells the datatable how many total rows are in the full resultset.
 This is used for pagination, however it can, and most likely will, be passed in from the serverside JSON response.